shrutisawant6/count-clicks/README.md

 Here is a simple executable that can provide your click count until prompted: https://github.com/shrutisawant6/count-clicks-exe

+**You can keep it running the whole day without any performance issues.**

 The factors that could influence the count are:
 - Mouse condition
 - Laptop touchpad sensitivity